Published on September 9th, 2013 | by Guest Contributor13

 One of the main applications ZAF is aiming its research toward is the electric car battery.
 Brost has about 12 years of experience in leading battery teams at Ford Motors and Coda Automotive.
 He said one of ZAF’s challenges is to “get the cycle life up,” but added that the ZAF battery stores a lot more energy than other batteries.
 “If we build an electric vehicle with a 500-mile battery, with 500 recharges, that’s 250,000 road miles, so we’re looking at it that way.
 Five hundred cycles is a reasonable customer expectation,” he says.

 Another member of Brost’s team was discovered as a postdoc at Montana State University.
-Adam Weinstein had been researching compounds for catalysts for years at MSU.
-Weinstein became a member of the ZAF team and developed a special formula for the perovskite used in the battery catalyst, which was essential for the creation of an efficient bi-directional cathode.
-Today Weinstein is a senior scientist at ZAF.
+Adam Weisenstein had been researching compounds for catalysts for years at MSU.
+Weisenstein became a member of the ZAF team and developed a special formula for the perovskite used in the battery catalyst, which was essential for the creation of an efficient bi-directional cathode.
+Today Weisenstein is a senior scientist at ZAF.

 That is part of the “serendipity” Brost refers to in the ZAF research that has led to today’s prototype.
 He says he’s been surprised at how fast their research has developed – a matter or a year or two as opposed to typically three to five years.
 “It evolved as a very simple but very elegant system,” he says.
 “The individual components are interesting enough, but putting them together in this trinity of technologies will give us a very superior commercial product.”